noci0001/noci0001/README.md

 - 👯 I’m looking to collaborate on **frontend** projects involving React
 - 🤔 I’m looking for help with finding an **internship in tech** that challenges me and makes me create an impact
 - 💬 Ask me about how shell works!
 It's an amazingly complex language that we use daily but we do not appreciate enough!
-- 📫 How to reach me: linkedin.com/in/samuelnocita
+- 📫 How to reach me: [My LinkedIn](https://linkedin.com/in/samuelnocita)
 - ⚡ Fun fact: Computer languages are not the only languages I find fascinating, human languages were my first passion and I speak a few like Italian, Spanish, French and soon I hope to master German

 ### 💻 Tech Stack: